Careers at Haywood Academy

 In 2017, the government launched its new careers strategy, placing the Gatsby Benchmarks at its heart.
 The Gatsby Foundation produced these new guidelines for careers provision following research by Sir John Holman to establish the best way to ensure young people in schools received the best careers education.
 The careers provision at Haywood Academy is on target to meet all 8 Gatsby Benchmarks by the end of the year and the Academy is currently working towards the Quality in Careers Standard.

 Please use the links and information below to access further information about our careers programme.
-If you would like to speak to the academy regarding careers provision, please contact Mrs Whiston or Miss Abbotts, Careers Leaders, via the main office on 01782 853535 or by email [email protected] or [email protected]
+If you would like to speak to the academy regarding careers provision, please contact Mr Baillie, Careers Lead, via the main office on 01782 853535, or by email [email protected].

 - A stable careers programme